Sarah’s 5 Top 5 Oahu

 4. Get Adventurous at Kualoa Valley Private Ranch

 No trip to Oahu would be complete without a little bit of outdoor adventure.
-Kualoa Ranch has 4,000 acres of land that sprawl across an unbelievably scenic nature reserve.
+Kualoa Ranch has 4,000 acres that sprawl across an unbelievably scenic nature reserve.
 Explore the ranch on horseback, or speed things up with an ATV ride.
-It is so beautiful in this valley.
-You won’t want to miss your chance to experience this beauty first-hand.
+It is so beautiful in this valley, you won’t want to miss your chance to experience this beauty first-hand.

 As you ride through Kualoa Ranch, you might feel a growing sense of familiarity.
-You will be amazed at how often this ranch has become the setting of movies and TV shows.
+You will be amazed at how often this ranch has been used as the setting for movies and TV shows.
 This Hawaiian spot has served as the lush backdrop for the terrifying dinosaurs of “Jurassic World” and “Jurassic Park.”
 King Kong also crashed his way through Kualoa in “Kong: Skull Island.”
 You can even take a tour of all the specific movie sites on the ranch.

 If you want a little bit more of an adrenaline rush, ascend into the canopy to take the Jurassic Valley zip line tour.
 Watch the green of the ranch rush by from 200 feet up in the air.